spielhoelle/amnesty/wp-content/plugins/wordfence/readme.txt

 7. The Advanced Options page allows technically-minded users fine-tune their security settings.

 == Changelog ==

+= 6.3.22 =
+* Fix: Addressed a warning that could occur on PHP 7.1 when reading php.ini size values.
+* Fix: Fixed a warning by adjusting a query to remove old-style variable references.

 = 6.3.21 =
 * Improvement: Updated bundled GeoIP database.